UKHomeOffice/cop-product-page/README.md

 [Nightwatch] - used for end to end testing.
 Page objects, variables and test specs can be found in the `Nightwatch` folder within the `root.`
 This can be found [here.](nightwatch)

+Run `npm run nightwatch /nightwatch/tests/[testfile.js]` to run an end to end nightwatch test on a specific file.
+Run `npm run nightwatch /nightwatch/tests/` to run the end to end nightwatch tests suite.

 [GOV.UK Pay]: https://www.payments.service.gov.uk/
 [GOV.UK Notify]: https://www.notifications.service.gov.uk/